 Parts of The Coromandel invoke an atmosphere of timelessness.
 The 309 Road is one such place.

-Doug Johansen was acknowledged this year with the Industry Showcase Special Award at the 2017 Coromandel Annual Tourism Awards.
+Doug Johansen was acknowledged with the Industry Showcase Special Award at the 2017 Coromandel Annual Tourism Awards.
 The supreme award is given to an individual who has shown outstanding commitment, passion and leadership to the tourism industry in The Coromandel